 It doesn’t help that China, Australia’s biggest trade buddy, also showed signs of weakness with its recent GDP figure of 8.1%.
 As I pointed out in an earlier article questioning if China’s strength is for real, several Chinese indicators such as inflation, trade balance, and manufacturing PMIs all hinted that there were a bunch of weak spots on the domestic front.

-The minutes also revealed that there is growing concern within the RBA about the state of the European debt crisis, an issue RBA officials thought had died down in the past.
-In fact, it was improving conditions in the euro zone that helped influence the RBA’s decision to pause with rate cuts late last year.
+The minutes also revealed that there is a growing concern within the RBA about the state of the European debt crisis, an issue RBA officials thought had died down in the past.
+In fact, it was improving conditions in the eurozone that helped influence the RBA’s decision to pause with rate cuts late last year.

 So what does this mean for the forex market and the Aussie in particular?

 For now, it appears that the Aussie’s fate rests on the upcoming CPI report due next week.
 If it comes in to show that inflation is still within the RBA’s target band of 2% to 3%, it would give room for the central bank to cut rates at its next interest rate policy decision.
 This could trigger a round of Aussie selling, as lower rates give investors less incentive to purchase the Australian dollar.